 2 or greater is recommended, to obtain more information about

 what is happening, such as messages about network failures and

 log_error_verbosity is 2

-or greater on a slave server, the slave prints messages to the
+or greater on a replica, the replica prints messages to the

 error log to provide information about its status, such as the

 binary log and relay log coordinates where it starts its job,

 when it is switching to another relay log, when it reconnects

 after a disconnect, and so forth.